The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Introduction

 \section{Introduction}

 The goal of this paper is to compute the essential $p$-dimension at the defining prime for the finite groups of classical Lie type.
-More precisely, fix a field $k$.
-Let $T: \text{Fields}/k \to \text{Sets}$ be a functor.
-Consider a field extension $F/k$ and an element $t \in T(F)$.
-Following \cite{BR} and \cite{KM}, we define the \emph{essential dimension of} $\mathit{t}$, $\ed_k(t)$, to be the minimum transcendence of $F'$ over $k$ for $F'$ such that $t$ is in the image of $T(F') \to T(F)$.
-We define the \emph{essential dimension of a functor} $\mathit{T}$, $\ed_k(T)$, to be the supremum of $\ed_k(t)$ over all $t \in T(F)$ and field extensions $F/k$.
-We define the \emph{essential dimension of a finite group} $\mathit{G}$, $\ed_k(G)$, to be the essential dimension of the functor taking a field extension $F/k$ to the set of isomorphism classes of $G$-torsors over $\text{Spec}F$.
-For a finite group, $ed_k(G)$ is equivalent to the essential dimension of the functor taking a field $F$ to the set of isomorphism classes of Galois $G$-algebras over $F$ (\cite{KM}).
+Fix a field $k$.
+The essential dimension of a finite group $G$, denoted $\ed_k(G)$, is the smallest number of algebraically independent parameters needed to define a Galois $G$-algebra over any field extension $F/k$ (or equivalently $G\text{-torsors over }\text{Spec}F$).
+In other words, the essential dimension of a finite group $G$ is the supremum taken over all field extensions $F/k$ of the smallest number of algebraically independent parameters needed to define a Galois $G$-algebra over $F$.
+The essential $p$-dimension of a finite group, denoted $\ed_k(G,p)$, is similar except that before taking the supremum, we allow finite extensions of $F$ of degree prime to $p$ and take the minimum of the number of parameters needed.
+In other words, the essential $p$-dimension of a finite group is the supremum taken over all fields $F/k$ of the smallest number of algebraically independent parameters needed to define a Galois $G$-algebra over a field extension of $F$ of degree prime to $p$.
+See Section \ref{edbackground} for more formal definitions.
+See also \cite{BR} and \cite{KM} for more detailed discussions.
+For a discussion of some interesting applications of essential dimension and essential $p$-dimension, see \cite{Reich}.